Heritage Week 19 08 19 9

 National Heritage Week is part of European Heritage Days.
 These are a joint initiative of the Council of Europe and the European Union in which over forty countries participate each year.
 The main aim of European Heritage Days are to promote awareness of our built, natural and cultural heritage and to promote Europe’s common cultural heritage.
 Every year millions of Europeans visit historical monuments and sites throughout Europe on European Heritage Days.
 In Ireland we celebrate European Heritage Days with a full week of events throughout National Heritage Week.

 The Heritage Council assumed the role of coordinator of National Heritage Week from the Department of the Environment, Heritage & Local Government in 2005.
-Since then the week has grown into a highly successful programme of nearly 2,200 events which take place during the last week of August each year.
+Since then the week has grown into a highly successful programme of over 2,000 events.

 Aims and Objectives